+[Regulation 10 amended: Gazette 2 Jun 2017 p.
+2752.]

 Schedule 1 — Spinifex Native Title Determination Area

 [r.
 3]

 All those lands and waters —

 (a) commencing at the westernmost north-western corner of Yowalga Location 7 as shown on Deposited Plan 220992 and extending east along the northernmost northern boundary of that location and east and south-easterly along boundaries of Milyuga Location 20 to the Western Australian-South Australian Border;